Faizan-Iqbal-Akbar/E-Learning/README.md

 5. Start the PHP server and MySQL database.
 6. Access the application through the web browser.

-## 📊 Project Structure

-The project structure includes:
-- PHP files for backend functionality
-- HTML templates for frontend views
-- CSS and JavaScript files for styling and interactivity
-- Database schema for MySQL database

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit pull requests or open issues for any improvements or bug fixes.